Joe Exotic: 2016 presidential campaign

 Exotic ran as an independent candidate in the 2016 United States presidential election, attaining ballot access in Colorado and receiving 962 votes (including recorded write-ins) nationwide.
 During his campaign, Exotic uploaded several video messages to then-Republican nominee Donald Trump, in which he called out several politicians he said were crooked, Baskin and other animal rights people who he alleged were scamming the public, and various laws he disagreed with.

 While running for president, Exotic was featured in an episode of Last Week Tonight with John Oliver, which covered Exotic's write-in campaign as part of the show's coverage of the 2016 U.S. presidential election.
 John Oliver complimented the production quality of Exotic's music videos, and came up with a campaign slogan for Exotic: Make America Exotic Again, which later inspired the title of the Tiger King episode covering Exotic's political runs.
 Before the episode aired, Oliver was warned about the controversies at Exotic's zoo and his rants toward Baskin.

 During the 2016 United States presidential election, Exotic supported Trump over Hillary Clinton.

 2018 Oklahoma gubernatorial campaign

-After losing in the 2016 election, Exotic ran in the 2018 Libertarian Party primary election for Governor of Oklahoma.
+After losing in the 2016 election, Joe Exotic ran in the 2018 Libertarian Party primary election for governor of Oklahoma.
 He received 664 votes in the primary, finishing last among the three Libertarian candidates.
 During his primary campaign, he was officially censured by the Oklahoma Libertarian Party.
 In 2019, following his arrest, the state convention voted unanimously to revoke his party membership.